Updated on August 24, 2022

 Your financial documents will be unique to you and your situation, but the more comprehensive and the better organized your records are, the better prepared your legal team will be to hit the ground running.

 Divorce is not a walk in the park, and no one expects you and your divorcing spouse to get along perfectly.
-Disagreements and conflicts can drive up the cost of your divorce because they require more court hearings and legal actions to be resolved.
-However, if you can keep your divorce civil, it is likely to cost you less.
+However, disagreements and conflicts can drive up the cost of your divorce because they require more court hearings and legal actions to be resolved.
+If you can keep your divorce civil, it is likely to cost you less.

 Adopting a collaborative approach to divorce includes the following resolutions:

-Setting an intention to work together in good faith to hammer out mutually acceptable divorce terms
+• Setting an intention to work together in good faith and hammer out mutually acceptable divorce terms

 The most efficient and effective way to approach your negotiations is in the spirit of compromise.
 However, this does not mean caving in to your divorcing spouse’s demands.
 Instead, it means setting your priorities and compromising accordingly, which can lead to considerable savings and to divorce terms that work for you.

-It is, however, important to note that if your divorcing spouse wants to make your divorce as difficult as possible, there is very little you can do to stop him or her from doing so—other than by working closely with your experienced Fort Hood divorce lawyer.
-If you are unsure how to deal with a difficult divorcing spouse, contact a lawyer today for advice on how to move forward.
+It is important to note that if your divorcing spouse wants to make your divorce as difficult as possible, there is very little you can do to stop him or her from doing so—other than working closely with your experienced Fort Hood divorce lawyer.
+If you are unsure how to deal with a difficult divorcing spouse, contact a lawyer for advice on how to move forward.

 Mediation is not only cheaper and more confidential than traditional divorce litigation, but it also allows you to have more control over the outcome of your divorce.